underdogg-forks/cleanninja/docs/clients.rst

 Payments Table
 **************

-The Payments table shows a list of all the client's payments and accompanying information.
+The Payments table shows a list of all the client's payments and acplaning information.
 The table has 7 columns:

 - **Invoice**: The invoice number
 - **Transaction reference**: The reference number of the transaction